 I loved my time with all of you at RHS.
 What a great place to grow up and go to school.
 We had a lot of fun, but we also had wonderful teachers who gave us the support, knowledge and skills to succeed, and a community that gave us solid values and a foundation on which to build our lives.

-I'm looking forward to catching up with as many of you as possible during the reunion weekend in September.
+I'm looking forward to catching up with as many of you as possible at the 75th Birthday Party in September.

 March 04, 1944 Retired Professor Married 3It has been a great ride.
 Almost 50 years in a good marriage.
 3 great kids (and three even more enjoyable grandkids).
 Still teaching political science at the Naval Academy (I had to stay until I get it right).
 Working on writing my 27th book.
 President of Books for International Goodwill (www.big-books.org)

 After graduating from Richfiled I received a B.S. from Hamline and a Ph.
 D from the University of Minnesota.
 Taught at Denison University and Hamilton College before beginning my current run of 40 years at the Naval Academy (teaching, serving as department chair).
 Professionally poudest of winning the outstanding teaching award among a civilian faculty of over 240.

 Serve as a consultant to a nubmer of foregin government, the U.S. Congress, C-SPAN, and a variety of educational foundations.

 Still an active skiier, gardener and traveler (with recent trips to israel, Ireland, Sweden, and Africa--to visit Trywell Nyirong).
 Always enjoy those who visit us when they are in the D.C. area allowing us to pay back some of the people we have "sponged off" araound the world..
 (The guest room is always open--- email@example.com)